 My first riding lesson was at 11 years old, and that is also when I decided to try my hand at drawing horses.
 I began riding in 1967, got my first horse in 1969, and began doing portraits for friends in the 70’s, the rest is history!
 I have owned many of my own horses, and my love for the animal and the sport is very close to my heart.

 Over the years I have worked in a variety of equine related jobs, from mucking stalls, grooming, training and showing, to sales and now of course, equine art.
 I officially started my art career in 1988.
+After losing my horse late 2016, I began volunteering at our local therapeutic riding association, where now I am thier Equine Manager.
+As this job is part time, it allows me time for my artwork, and gives me lots of horse time!

 I work in soft pastel and have experimented extensively to perfect the techniques that I use today.
 I often get questions as to how I am able to achieve the level of detail that I get with the use of pastel.
 Most of my works are commissioned, and while not working for my clients, I create new pieces for sale and exhibit.